All Episodes

 You have to adapt, right?

-I mean, you don't the clothing store just didn't spring up there.
+I mean, you don't, the clothing store just didn't spring up there.

 It's not part of God's creation, is it?

-Well, yes, it is, but no, the fabrics, the leathers, the shoes.
+Well, yes, it is, but no, the fabrics, the leathers, the shoes, where did those things come from?

 Other living things.

-We had to kill them.
+We had to kill them for our own survival.

 They're adapting.